 This could even mean achieving significantly better sales outcomes.

-Carrying the inventory does not mean you have to carry piles of files and catalogues with you.
+Carrying the inventory does not mean you have to carry piles of files and catalogs with you.

-This type of efficiency helps to generate clients’ loyalty and create a good impression about your company or brand.
+This type of efficiency helps to generate clients’ loyalty and create a good impression of your company or brand.